endojs/endo/packages/ses/README.md

    specified `imports`.

-:warning: A future breaking version may allow the `importNow` and the `execute` method of third-party static module records to return promises, to support top-level await.
+:warning: A future breaking version may allow the `importNow` and the `execute` method of virtual module sources to return promises, to support top-level await.

 :warning: The virtual module source interface does not yet agree with the